DelusionalSimon/glm-infused-sweetnet/log.md

   - moved to utils
   - Feat (test_model): Iterated test_model function to calculate its own criterion to simplify use.
   - roughly made a script to instantiate the best model of an experiment and running its test set through it using test_model.
+  - Added basic way to   show common glycowords on t-SNE plot
+  -